-Your dog will learn to work equally well on your left and right hand sides, walking and running with you and changing sides fluently.
-You will learn to position your dog (sit, drop or stand) on either side and to leave him in position while you walk away.
+Your dog needs to work equally well on your left and right hand sides, walking and running with you and changing sides fluently.
+You need to be able to position your dog (sit, drop or stand) on either side and to leave him in position while you walk away.
 We introduce the concept of a release word meaning your dog can break position when cued.
 Actually you should already be using a release word in obedience to end a behaviour such as a stay.
 A prompt recall is also necessary.